 Built-in project management with live Gantt-Chart planning, milestones & roll-up reporting, reusable task templates, budget and progress tracking, and quick click project invoicing will make it easier for you to plan, manage, work on and bill for your projects than ever before.

 Using this guide, you can:

-Click the Create Project Plan option on your new Project to get started.
+Click the Create a project plan option on the Overview tab of your new Project to get started.

 You can still log billable time without a project plan, but the time won't have a billable rate until the plan has been updated.

 You can also invoice a project that doesn't have a plan - the invoice just won't have much detail, as this usually comes from the items in the Project Plan.

 The first row of the Project Plan is reserved for the project itself.
 All milestones and tasks must come under this row.

 Simply click on an empty row to quickly start adding new items.
 Milestones will show up in bold, so if you've just added a few rows which appear as tasks (not bold) but they need to be milestones, you can either